nabil2i/nabshop/README.md

 The user that has an account can view their account details, their past orders.

 ## The Context
 A webstack portfolio project is a requirement for completing the advanced curicullum of the ALX SE program.
 Having an affinity with literature and having published a few books, I decided to use the skills learned in the ALX SE program to build an ecommerce website to sell those books.
-We were able to choose our project partners and project topic, as long as we present a working program at the end of the three weeks of development.
+We were able to choose our project partners and project topic, as long as we present a working program at the end of the two weeks of development.
 <!-- ## Story behind ARC
 Since COVID-19, it has proven necessary to not only have in person  healthcare assistance services but also virtual health care services.
 With a healthcare website that intends to bridge the gap between time and a user's needs, lives could be saved and better.
 Oftentimes when people get sick (nothing too serious but still need to see a doctor), they encounter several challenges trying to get treated as soon as possible.
 The hospital could be far away from them in the city, there could be a long queue there… This is why we wanted to build **“ARC”** (African Rapid Care).